Best Conference Room Equipment for Small Business

 | Extended warranty (3yr) | ~$400 | ~$350 | ~$300 | ~$450 |

 Teams Rooms Pro is $40/device/month ($480/year) as of 2026.
 Zoom Rooms licensing is $49/room/month ($499/year billed annually).
 Display pricing assumes mid-range commercial panel.
-Installation labor not included.
-Jabra bundle pricing estimated from current Room System 2 availability — verify before purchase.
+MSP installation labor is listed as a range — actual cost varies by room complexity, cabling requirements, and AV integrator rates.
+Jabra VBS pricing reflects the Android-based PanaCast 50 VBS bar only at $3,499; the Room System 2 (Windows-based) was listed as "coming soon" as of May 2026.
 Vendor support note: Logitech Select and Poly+ are paid support tiers offering priority RMA, advanced analytics, and dedicated account management — costs vary by contract and are not included in the warranty estimates above.

-The Jabra PanaCast 50 Room System 2 bundle delivers the lowest 3-year TCO when you're purchasing the full bundle rather than using existing compute hardware.
-The Yealink MeetingBoard Pro becomes cost-competitive with the Rally Bar over three years precisely because its display is included — the $0 screen cost closes most of the hardware price gap.
-The Poly X52 is the best TCO for pure video bar deployments where you're supplying your own display.
+The Jabra PanaCast 50 VBS bundle delivers the lowest 3-year TCO when purchasing the full bundle rather than using existing compute hardware.
+The Poly X52 offers the best TCO among standalone video bars at ~$6,927 when you supply your own display.
+The Yealink MeetingBoard Pro, at $7,389, remains close to the Rally Bar ($7,638) — its included 65" display and 16-microphone array offset the higher hardware price when compared to a full Rally Bar + Tap IP + display setup.
 For a broader view of planning technology investments across a multi-year cycle, see our business hardware refresh planning guide.

 How Room Acoustics Affect Microphone Performance